-iii) Market risk
+i) Market risk

 Market risk is the risk that the fair value or cash flows of a financial instrument will fluctuate due to changes in market interest rates, market prices and changes in foreign exchange rates.
+The COVID-19 pandemic and the measures taken to contain the virus continue to impact the market as a whole.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Foundation is not known at this time.

-The Foundation invests in funds managed by a third party financial institution based on policies established by the Foundation's Investment Policy.
+The Foundation invests in funds managed by a third-party financial institution based on policies established by the Foundation's Investment Policy.
 The Foundation's funds are sensitive to market fluctuations including interest rates, market prices and foreign currency.
-An immediate hypothetical decline of 10% in the unit value of funds will impact the Foundation's investments by an approximate loss of \$2.0M (2018 - \$1.3M).
+An immediate hypothetical decline of 10% in the unit value of funds will impact the Foundation's investments by an approximate loss of \$2.5M (2020 - \$2.0M).
 A hypothetical increase of 10% in unit values would have an equal increase.